 The second option is swapping the coconut sugar with a sugar-free granulated alternative.
 My preference is lakanto, made from ethically sourced Monk fruit.
-I have also tried this loaf with the sweetener from Whole Earth, it was good.
+I have also tried this loaf with the Monk fruit sweetener and it works well.

 2. Can I make this loaf gluten free?